 Female infertility is more common than many realise, affecting more than 20% of women.
 But thanks to advances in diagnostics and reproductive medicine, many of these challenges can now be identified and treated effectively.

-At Child IVF, we bring world-leading expertise to Saudi Arabia, led by Professor Tim Child, a globally recognised fertility specialist, and a team of clinicians trained at Oxford University.
+At Child Fertility, we bring world-leading expertise to Saudi Arabia, led by Professor Tim Child, a globally recognised fertility specialist, and a team of clinicians trained at Oxford University.
 Using the most sophisticated reproductive technologies available, our team works to uncover the underlying cause of fertility difficulties and develop an individual treatment plan.

+Female fertility is the body’s natural ability to conceive and support a healthy pregnancy.
 For pregnancy to occur, a series of events need to happen in perfect harmony:

 A disruption at any stage can affect fertility.
 With precise diagnostics and targeted interventions, many of these challenges can be overcome.